jhu-cisst-external/phantom-omni-1394-drivers/README.md

 ## Documentation

-There's a document to install the drivers that is included in the drivers (catch 22).
-Once you installed the drivers, you can find the vendor's installation instructions on your PC:
+There's a document detailling how to install the drivers that is included in the drivers (catch 22).
+Once you installed the drivers, you can find the vendor's instructions on your PC:
 ```sh
 evince /usr/share/PHANTOM/doc/HW_userguide_Linux.pdf
 ```